top of page

 10. Consumar - To consummate or to complete.

-4 Traditional Mexican dishes to celebrate the independence
+4 Traditional Mexican dishes to celebrate Independence Day

 Did you know that chiles en nogada, one of Mexico’s most iconic dishes, was created to honor Mexican independence?